Rotterdam, Oostplein: Return of the Windmill

 I’ve made a virtual reconstruction and I have taken the opportunity to make the stony square somewhat greener; throughout the city the trams are now driving through grass, so why not at the Oostplein?
 This is what it would look like:

-Rebuilding windmills has been done before.
+Rebuilding windmills has been done before, also in the vicinity of Rotterdam.
 In nearby Schiedam they’ve almost made it a habit.
 So it could certainly be done in Rotterdam as well.
 And maybe we’ll like it so much that we start working our way through the rest of Gyz’ list.

 My actions did not remain completely unnoticed; it’s time for an update.
 Through the artist impression, I got into contact with Gyz.
 Together we launched a guerrilla marketing campaign to raise awareness of the possibility of rebuilding the windmill.
 We had 2000 postcards printed, which we distributed in local bars, restaurants and other places: